 The sponsored salmon will be put up on the fence at Kus-kus-sum on June 20, 21, 22.
 We will need lots of volunteers to help hang the salmon so please keep a look out for the volunteer posting.
 While we are putting up salmon on the fence the gates of the property will be open and the public will be allowed on the property for guided tours.
 Children and adults will also be welcome to sponsor and/or paint any salmon that have not yet been painted or sponsored.

 Salmon are one of the most affected species by the present Kus-kus-sum property.
 As the property is covered by 8.3 acres of concrete and lined with 440 meters of steel wall it provides no habitat for salmon – very little in the way of food or shelter.
 In fact, the wall has been dubbed the “Killing Wall” as seal use it to effectively feast on salmon.
 The seals have learned to scare salmon into the wall.
-As the salmon have no salt marsh to hide in, as they do on the other side of the river, they swim up the wall and are easy prey.
-Mother seals often position their babies at the surface so that they salmon are virtually channeled into their open mouths.
+The salmon have no salt marsh to hide in, as they do on the other side of the river, so they swim up the wall and are easy prey.
+Mother seals often position their babies at the surface so that the salmon are virtually channeled into their open mouths.
 Restoring Kus-kus-sum will literally save salmon and make their journey up and down stream easier.

 If you have time to help prime the salmon with white paint or hang them at Kus-kus-sum, please sign up on our Volunteer Form.